-Whitewater Falls Trail: the hike
+Whitewater Falls: the hike

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.